 If you need to satisfy all of your Fall baking needs, look no further than this healthy pumpkin bread with streusel topping and maple glaze.
-This gluten free bread is easy to make and is the perfect snack, breakfast, or dessert!
+This gluten free recipe is easy to make and is the perfect snack, breakfast, or dessert!

 I nearly lost my mind testing this healthy pumpkin bread recipe.
 I think it took about 7 tries to get it exactly perfectly right, but oh my gosh was it worth it.

 You guys have been loving my chocolate chip banana bread and banana muffins lately so I wanted to make a bread for Fall and thought pumpkin bread was the perfect recipe.
 Maybe I’ll do apple bread next year?!

-How to make this recipe
+How to make healthy pumpkin bread

-Let the bread cool for at least 2 hours before glazing and slicing.
-Once cool, drizzle the glaze on top and enjoy!
+Let the bread cool for at least 2 hours before glazing and slicing, otherwise it will be crumbly!
+Once cool, drizzle the glaze on top, slice, and enjoy!

 Why did it deflate and crumble?

 I suggest a baking time of 50 minutes which will cook the bread all the way through the center and make sure it is nice and fluffy.

 The second problem could be that you cut the bread before letting it cool completely.
 Doing so alters the structure of the proteins in the flour, so please be sure to let cool completely before slicing to keep the bread as fluffy as possible.

-I do not recommend playing around with the proportions of the pumpkin, almond butter, coconut oil, etc. as these are the key ingredients that make this bread moist.
+I do not recommend playing around with the proportions of the pumpkin, maple syrup, coconut oil, etc. as these are the key ingredients that make this bread moist.

 The best loaf pan

 For the best results, bake in a 9 inch aluminum loaf pan.
 I have tried this recipe in a ceramic pan and it cooks much differently than an aluminum pan.

 Once prepared, this recipe will keep for about 3 days on the counter or 5-7 days in the fridge.
 Keep it in an air tight container to prevent it from drying out.
 Because of the oil and almond butter in the recipe, it will stay pretty moist on it’s own.